wcm-io-devops/conga/src/site/markdown/general-concepts.md

     * Short URL Mapping in Dispatcher and AEM for each website
 * To support this tenants may be defined in each environment, and it is possible to override some of the configuration parameters with tenant-specific values
 * Using the “Tenant Multiply” plugin it is possible to generate multiple configuration files (one per tenant) based on a single file template.
 * Tenants are independent from roles and role variants from the configuration definition.
-Tenant roles are specific to tenants and allow to express different characteristics of tenants e.g. with our without a specific feature-set.
+Tenant roles are specific to tenants and allow to express different characteristics of tenants e.g. with or without a specific feature-set.

 ### Technology stack